ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 .. note::
-   The PyAnsys style uses two backticks to surround the names of classes, methods, and variables, not the single backtick that is recommended by `numpydoc`_ style.
+   The PyAnsys style uses two backticks to surround the names of classes, methods, and variables, not the single backtick that is recommended by the numpydoc style.

 Required docstring sections
 ---------------------------

-PyAnsys library docstrings contain these `numpydoc`_ sections as a minimum:
+PyAnsys library docstrings contain these numpydoc sections as a minimum:

 * `Short Summary <https://numpydoc.readthedocs.io/en/latest/format.html#short-summary>`_
 * `Extended Summary <https://numpydoc.readthedocs.io/en/latest/format.html#extended-summary>`_ if applicable